$\ell^p$ metrics on cell complexes: Smoothness, convexity, and bolicity

 In particular, looking for proper semisimple actions of mapping class groups on piecewise $\ell^p$ complexes is hopeless.

 \bcor For $g \geq 3$, the mapping class group $\Mod(S_g)$ does not act properly by semisimple isometries on a Busemann-convex, piecewise $\ell^p$ complex $X$ (where $2 \leq p < \infty$). \ecor

 \bp According to Theorem~\ref{thm:criterion_piecewise_lp_bolicity}, $X$ satisfies the strong $B1$ property.
-Moreover, Busemann convexity of $X$ means that the flat torus theorem holds \cite[Thm~1.2]{descombeslang:flats}, so the Dehn twist $z$ from the proof of Corollary~\ref{cor:mcg_not_bolic} is undistorted in any proper action of $\Mod(S_g)$ on $X$.
+Moreover, Busemann-convexity of $X$ means that the flat torus theorem holds \cite[Thm~1.2]{descombeslang:flats}, so the Dehn twist $z$ from the proof of Corollary~\ref{cor:mcg_not_bolic} is undistorted in any proper action of $\Mod(S_g)$ on $X$.
 We conclude in the same way as in Corollary~\ref{cor:mcg_not_bolic}. \ep

-It is interesting to contrast these results with \cite[Thm~1.2]{bestvinabrombergfujiwara:proper}, which states that mapping class groups admit proper actions on finite products of quasitrees such that orbits are quasiisometric embeddings.
+It is interesting to contrast these results with \cite[Thm~1.2]{bestvinabrombergfujiwara:proper}, which states that mapping class groups admit proper actions on finite products of (locally infinite) quasi-trees such that orbits are quasi-isometric embeddings.